VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 // true
 ```

-I hope by now you what I'm going to do.
+I hope by now you know what I'm going to do.
 You've seen it before.

 ```js
 Result.join = Result.chain.bind(null, identity);